 5. An auditor conducting an audit in accordance with HKSAs is responsible for obtaining reasonable assurance that the financial statements taken as a whole are free from material misstatement, whether caused by fraud or error.
 Owing to the inherent limitations of an audit, there is an unavoidable risk that some material misstatements of the financial statements may not be detected, even though the audit is properly planned and performed in accordance with the HKSAs.

-&lt;sup>1 HKSA 315 (Revised), Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment
+&lt;sup>1 HKSA 315 (Revised 2019), Identifying and Assessing the Risks of Material Misstatement

 &lt;sup>2 HKSA 330, The Auditor's Responses to Assessed Risks